okfn/handbook/text/courses/data-cleaning-nuts-and-gum.rst

 Talk about it in the comments threads if you like.

-And now hurry on to the next installment of this course, The Invisible Man is in your spreadsheet, messing with your data.
+And now hurry on to the next instalment of this course, The Invisible Man is in your spreadsheet, messing with your data.

 .. raw:: html